Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: Abstract

 \section{Abstract}

 The molecular junction geometry is modelled in terms of nuclear degrees of freedom that are embedded in a stochastic quantum environment of non-equilibrium electrons.
-Time-evolution of the molecular geometry is governed via a mean force, a frictional force and a stochastic force -- forces arising from many electrons tunnelling across the junction.
-Conversely, the current-driven nuclear dynamics feed back to the electronic current, which can be captured according extended formula for the current that have explicit dependencies on classical nuclear velocities and accelerations.
-Current-induced nuclear forces and the non-adiabatic electric currents are computed using non-equilibrium Green's functions via a time-scale separation solution of Keldysh-Kadanoff-Baym equations in Wigner space.
-Applying the theory to molecular junctions demonstrated that non-adiabatic corrections play an important role when nuclear motion is considered non-equilibrium and, in particular, showed that non-equilibrium and equilibrium descriptions of nuclear motion produce significantly different conductivities.
+Time-evolution of the molecular geometry is governed via a mean force, a frictional force and a stochastic force, forces arising from many electrons tunnelling across the junction for a given nuclear vibration.
+Conversely, the current-driven nuclear dynamics feed back to the electronic current, which can be captured according extended expressions for the current that have explicit dependencies on classical nuclear velocities and accelerations.
+Current-induced nuclear forces and the non-adiabatic electric current are computed using non-equilibrium Green's functions via a time-scale separation solution of Keldysh-Kadanoff-Baym equations in Wigner space.
+Applying the theory to molecular junctions demonstrated that non-adiabatic corrections play an important role when nuclear motion is considered non-equilibrium and, in particular, showed that non-equilibrium and equilibrium descriptions of nuclear motion produce significantly different current characteristics.
+It is observed that non-equilibrium descriptions generally produce heightened conductance profiles relative to the equilibrium descriptions and provide evidence that the effective temperature is an effective measure of the steady-state characteristics.
 Finally, we observe that non-equilibrium descriptions of nuclear motion can give rise to the Landauer blowtorch effect via the emergence of multi-minima potential energy surfaces in conjunction with non-uniform temperature profiles.
-The Landauer blowtorch effect and its impact on the current characteristics, waiting times and the current noise are explored for an effective adiabatic potential morphs between a single, double and triple potential as a function of voltage.
+The Landauer blowtorch effect and its impact on the current characteristics, waiting times and the Fano factor are explored for an effective adiabatic potential that morphs between a single, double and triple potential as a function of voltage.